Sandeep-Sarkar-13/DrishtiX/README.md

 ## 🚀 Project Overview

 Due to hardware and bandwidth limitations, satellites often capture multiple slightly-shifted low-resolution (LR) images instead of a single high-resolution (HR) one.
-Our solution leverages two such LR inputs to reconstruct a high-quality SR image with minimal error and high perceptual fidelity — even when ground-truth HR images are unavailable.
+Our solution leverages two such LR inputs to reconstruct a high-quality SR image with minimal error and high perceptual fidelity — even when ground-truth HR images are unavailable .

 ---